In 2021, Alabama postal workers had 70 incidents with dogs. 10 were in Birmingham. - NewsBreak

 Sunday began USPS Dog Bite Awareness Week, according to a release by the postal service.
 In 2021, the agency said, more than 5,400 postal employees were attacked by dogs in the United States.
 The theme of this year’s awareness week is “The USPS delivers for America — deliver for us by restraining your dog,” the release said.

-“From nips and bites to vicious attacks, aggressive dog behavior poses a serious threat to our postal employees who are delivering for America,” Alabama-Mississippi District Manager June Martindale said.‘Birds Aren’t Real’ billboard spotted in Birmingham
+“From nips and bites to vicious attacks, aggressive dog behavior poses a serious threat to our postal employees who are delivering for America,” Alabama-Mississippi District Manager June Martindale said.Second suspect in deadly park shooting pleads not guilty

 Data provided to CBS 42 by USPS shows that in 2021, Alabama was in the middle of the pack when it comes to the number of dog incidents with postal workers.
 Last year, the state was 24th in the number of dog incidents with 70, the data shows.